-Group Functions & Other consists of centralised business support units and the product areas, Group Savings and Group Lending & Payments.
-The central units provide strategic and administrative support, comprising Accounting & Finance, Communication, Risk, IT, Compliance, Public Affairs, Human Resources and Legal.
-Group Treasury sets the prices on all internal deposit and loan flows in the Group through internal interest rates, the most important parameters of which are maturity, interest fixing period, currency and the need for liquidity reserves.
+Group Functions & Other consists of centralised business support units and Group Products.
+The centralised business support units provide strategic and administrative support, comprising Accounting & Finance, Communication, Risk, IT, Compliance, Public Affairs, Human Resources and Legal.
+Group Products' purpose is to improve efficiency in the development and maintenance of Swedbank's products.
+Group Treasury is responsible for Swedbank's funding, liquidity and capital planning.